jonnonz1/nz-statute-book/acts/public/2018/residential-care-and-disability-support-services-act-2018.md

   (c) whose spouse or partner is not a qualifying person or special case person but who has elected, under clause 2, to have Threshold A apply to P rather than Threshold B.
-(3) Threshold B is $159,810 and applies to every qualifying person or special case person (P)— (a) whose spouse or partner is not a qualifying person or special case person; and (b) who has not elected, under clause 2, to have Threshold A apply to R.
+(3) Threshold B is $159,810 and applies to every qualifying person or special case person (P)— (a) whose spouse or partner is not a qualifying person or special case person; and (b) who has not elected, under clause 2, to have Threshold A apply to P.

 ### 2 Certain residents may elect which threshold to apply
 A qualifying person or special case person (P) whose spouse or partner is not a qualifying person or special case person may elect to have Threshold A in clause 1 apply to P instead of having Threshold B in clause 1 apply.